-At the end of the project, the Government and Auckland Council will have a clear understanding of the requirements and likely outcomes of an Auckland-specific smarter transport pricing system and be able to make decisions on whether to introduce smarter pricing.
+At the end of the project, the Government and Auckland Council will have a clear understanding of the requirements and likely outcomes of an Auckland-specific congestion pricing system and be able to make decisions on whether to introduce congestion pricing.

 Similar to ATAP, this is a joint project involving Auckland Council, the Ministry of Transport, Auckland Transport, the NZ Transport Agency, the Treasury and the State Services Commission.
 For more information see the Terms of Reference [PDF, 211 KB].